Taiwan Agricultural Research institute

-The Taiwan Agricultural Research institute is a research institute in Taiwan under the auspices of the Council of Agriculture.
+The Taiwan Agricultural Research institute is a research institute in Taiwan under the auspices of the Ministry of Agriculture.

 History

-The Taiwan Agricultural Research institute (TARI) was founded in 1895 by the Japanese colonial powers.
-It is under the Council of Agriculture.
+The Taiwan Agricultural Research institute (TARI) was founded in 1895 by the Government-General of Taiwan during Japanese rule.

 Research

 Watermelon

 TARI began to study watermelon in the 1950s and has developed numerous varieties.

 Pineapple

 TARI has engaged in significant pineapple breeding since the Japanese colonial period with the Tainung No. 1 being introduced in 1934.
-The variety Tainung No. 23 (bred from Tainung No. 19 and Tainung No. 21) smells like mangos and is well adapted to Taiwan’s environment.
+The variety Tainung No. 23 (bred from Tainung No. 19 and Tainung No. 21) smells like mangos and is well adapted to Taiwan's environment.

 Green onion

 In 2019 TARI released a heat tolerant green onion variety intended to allow farmers in the south of Taiwan to produce green onions in the summer.

 Sweet potato

 Research into the sweet potato at the Chiayi research station began in 1922.

+In 1991 the World Vegetable Center (WVC) chose to end its sweet potato research due to high costs and other institutions with a tighter focus coming into existence.
+The WVC duplicated and transferred its research and germplasm to the International Potato Center and Taiwan Agricultural Research institute.

 Strawberry

 The institute has developed a bruise resistant variety of strawberry called Tainung No. 1.